probot/probot/docs/development.md

 ## Running the app locally

 Now you're ready to run the app on your local machine.
-Run `npm run dev` to start the server:
+Run `npm start` to start the server:

 > Note: If you're building a TypeScript app, be sure to run `npm run build` first!